SoCraTesUK/socrates-uk/tickets.md

 <br>

-### Day Pass
+### What if you want to join us for a day?

-We also offer day passes for people who would like to join us on a specific day.
+We also offer **Day Passes** for people who would like to join us on a specific day.
 You can choose from two different types of day pass.
 The regular one includes your participation on a particular day with refreshments and lunch.
 The second type includes also dinner.

 <table class="table table-striped table-bordered table-condensed">
   <thead>